mayanhavoc/yelp_camp/README.md

 # Yelp Camp

+YelpCamp is the main project of Colt Steele's 2021 Web Development bootcamp.
+Built on HTML, CSS, JS, NodeJS with EJS.
+Hosted on Mongo.
+The app offers full CRUD functionality.

 ## Middleware
 Middleware are functions that have access to the request `req` and response `res` objects.
 Middleware can: